SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 The sections below describe the configuration prompts in the CloudFormation template and the information you need to supply.
 Before you start filling out the template, it’s a good idea to review each section to make sure you know which sections you want to fill out, and that you have the information you need to proceed.

-AWS Observability integrates with Explore by populating metadata and only shows entities with metrics coming in.
+AWS Observability integrates with the [AWS Observability view](/docs/dashboards/explore-view/#aws-observability) by populating metadata and only shows entities with metrics coming in.
 If you do not see expected entities, make sure configurations are correct to collect and receive metrics.
-For example, metrics for Lambda functions must be coming in for those entities to show in the Explore view.
+For example, metrics for Lambda functions must be coming in for those entities to show in the view.
 If you do not see Lambda functions, verify the CloudFormation stack is correctly configured including the AWS/Lambda namespace to collect metrics.

 "AWS Observability Apps-\<Version\> \<Date of installation\>" folder of dashboards by default will be created in the personal library and will be shared with the Sumo org of the user that the Sumo Logic Access keys belong to.